JeffreyCastellano/Speech-To-Text-AIR-Watson-Bluemix/README.md

 Watson Speech To Text for Adobe AIR
 =======================

+Adobe AIR is a handy tool for prototyping.
 This is a simple example of how to use Speech To Text with Adobe AIR.
 There are two examples for each of the two kinds of STT Watson / Bluemix offers.
 Streaming continuous speech to text and a REST service.
 This works well on mobile iOS, Android, and Desktop Windows and Mac.

 Streaming Version
 -----